jgori-ouistiti/CoopIHC/docs/guide/space.rst

 .. note::

    ``Space`` has a ``contains`` keyword argument, which can be set to 'hard'.
 In the default 'soft' case, Space will try to broadcast or viewcast the input to match with the space arrays, but not in 'hard' mode.
-Examples can be found :py:class:`here<coopihc.space.Space.Space>`.
+Examples can be found :py:class:`here<coopihc.base.Space.Space>`.

 Sampling from spaces
 **************************